CFB Playoff Selections

 Eliteness perspective: All teams with 1 loss.
 4 Elite Programs were selected over 2 Non-Elite Programs.

 Eliteness perspective: Non-elite Clemson was the only undefeated team.
-3 Elite Programs with 1 loss were selected over 1 Non-Elite with 1 loss.
-Stanford, an EP, had 2 losses.
+3 Elite Programs with 1 loss were selected over 1 Non-Elite with 1 loss and Stanford, an EP, with 2 losses.

 Media perspective: Split on this one.
 Non-division winner, Ohio State, got in over Big 10 Champion, Penn State, whom they lost to on the field.
 Then, on top of that, they are the #3 seed over Pac 12 Conference Champion, Washington.
 In the CFP you saw Clemson blow out Ohio State 31-0.